 Verisk uses our Specific Commercial Property Evaluation Schedule (SCOPES) to develop specific loss costs.

-With a Verisk Loss Cost Quote Report, you see where SCOPES deficiency points apply, and you can encourage the property or business owner to reduce the hazards.
-You can improve the bottom line for both you and your insureds by offering pricing incentives for protection features, such as automatic fire detection and fire suppression systems, portable fire extinguishers, standpipe systems, and watchman services.
+With a Verisk Loss Cost Quote Report, you can improve the bottom line for both you and your insureds by offering pricing incentives for protection features, such as automatic fire detection and fire suppression systems, portable fire extinguishers, standpipe systems, and watchman services.
 For class-rated properties, our new Class Insight ratio provides a more precise individual risk evaluation to enhance the class-rated loss cost.

 For buildings eligible for class rating, the class-determined loss cost is the average of all properties that fall within a range.
 The Class Insight ratio — using a range of 0.5 to 2.0 — is a more precise evaluation of the class-rated risk.
 The analytic tool provides important insight as to where the property falls within this range compared with the class average.